mikeball/foundation/docs/templated-queries.md

      :section/my-where (fn [params]
                          (if (:name params) "where name=:name")) })

-; now use the query with row transformation
+; now use the query with sections
 (pg/qry-> examples-db
           (my-query3 {:name "Product A"}))